gvwilson/thirdbit/src/fiction/iffy/index.md

 but she bit back her words.
-There was no way she could say that without pointing the finger at Uncle Jack, and as much as she wanted him to think well of her, no self-respecting sailor would ever cast shade on her captain in front of a passenger.
+There was no way she could say that without pointing the finger at Uncle Jack, and as much as she wanted him to think well of her, no self-respecting sailor would ever cast shade on their captain in front of a passenger.

 "All right," Wales said,